20+ year of experience

 As mentioned above, our attorneys have extensive personal injury experience, and we can handle any type of personal injury claim.
 Some of the most common types of injury claims we take on include the following:

-If you have been injured or lost a loved one in a personal injury accident, contact an attorney at Abuershaid Lee and Le, Trial Lawyers, APC, for a free consultation.
+If you have been injured or lost a loved one in a personal injury accident, contact an attorney at ALL Trial Lawyers, for a free consultation.
 We will discuss your case and provide you with a no-obligation case evaluation.
 After an injury caused by someone else’s wrongful conduct, it is crucial to understand your rights and pursue the compensation that you deserve.